 The on-chip lumped passives are used pervasively in applications in the Low Frequency (LF) analog (from direct current (DC) to 0.4 GHz) and Radio Frequency (RF) (from 0.4 GHz to 30 GHz).
 However, they are sometimes used through the mm-wave and higher frequencies as well.
-Therefore, some discussion also given for passives employed in the higher frequency ranges of mm-waves from 30 GHz - 300 GHz.
+Therefore, some discussion is also given for passives employed in the higher frequency ranges of mm-waves from 30 GHz to 300 GHz.

-Because the low frequency analog and mixed signal applications require uniform and stable linear capacitors and resistors, the roadmap addresses voltage and temperature coefficients and matching as their key parameters.
-RF and microwave applications (0.4 GHz to 30 GHz) impose the additional requirement for high Q-factors of energy storage for inductor and capacitor (L/C) components.
-The Q-factor limitations of L/C passives integrated on-chip originate primarily from the resistive losses in series connections and the parasitic capacitors in parallel connections.
+Because the low frequency analog and mixed-signal applications require uniform and stable linear capacitors and resistors, the roadmap addresses voltage and temperature coefficients and matching as their key parameters.
+RF and microwave applications (0.4 GHz to 30 GHz) impose the additional requirement for high Q, specifically for inductor and capacitor (L/C) components.
+The Q limitations of L/C passives integrated on-chip originate primarily from the resistive losses in series connections (metal loss) and the parasitic capacitors in parallel connections (substrate loss).
 These losses and parasitics are significantly affected by the silicon substrate and, increasingly, by the processing features associated with interconnects, vias, and metal fills and slotting.
-Further interdependency on properties of the interconnects is prominent at the highest frequency range of 30-300 GHz addressed in this section.
-This high frequency range makes use of distributed passive components, e.g., transmission lines.
-The figures of merit for transmission lines include the loss per unit length and per unit area and are determined mainly by the basic interconnects R-L-C characteristics.
+Further interdependency on properties of interconnects is prominent at the highest frequency range of 30-300 GHz addressed in this section.
+This high frequency range makes use of distributed passive components, e.g. transmission lines.
+The figure of merits for transmission lines include the loss per unit length and per unit area and are determined mainly by the basic interconnects R-L-C characteristics.

-The ITRS Chapters on Assembly and Packaging and on Interconnects contain sections on off-chip passives.
-This section focuses exclusively on on-chip passive devices.
+The ITRS Chapters on Assembly and Packaging and on Interconnects contain sections on passive off-chip devices.
+This section focuses exclusively on passive on-chip devices and primarily on lumped elements.